An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification

 The steps of the method are outlined in the following, and summarised in Tab.~\ref{tab:algorithm}.

 \textbf{Step 1: PTV analysis of original images}

-KNN-PTV is fed by individual scattered vectors from PTV analysis.
-Super-resolution algorithms \citep{keane1995super} provide robust particle matching for PTV on dense images.
+KNN-PTV is fed by individual scattered vectors from PTV analysis performed following the super-resolution approach proposed by \citet{keane1995super}.
+It must be remarked that more advanced methods can be used for particle matching, with expected improvement, especially on dense particle images.
+However, it is expected that KNN-PTV can only benefit from a more accurate input.
+In the end, we thus opted for the above mentioned one, which is robust enough for moderate particle image density, and leave the implementation with more advanced particle matching methods for future investigation.
 Nonetheless, a slightly lower particle image density if compared to standard PIV is advisable to reduce the occurrence of spurious matchings and/or overlapping particles.

 \textbf{Step 2: Building reference binned distribution}